Running Regular Jobs with Cron

 Show your crontab

-crontab -rOr, edit the crontab (crontab -e) and remove those cronjob lines you do not want to run.
-You can prepend a comment character (#) rather than removing a line.
+You can also prepend a comment character (#) rather than removing a line.

-If the script finds differences between the crontab on the computer and the one in your homedir, you will be mailed.
+If the script finds differences between the crontab on the computer and the one in your homedir, it will send you mail about it.